Diechi09/testforminiweather/README.md

 2D advection-diffusion stencil with halo exchanges and timing hooks for scaling studies.
 The layout targets coursework on Magic Castle/Alliance clusters using Slurm and EESSI modules, with ready-to-use Slurm scripts for 4–8 GPU nodes.
+If CUDA devices are absent at runtime the code automatically falls back to the CPU path while retaining MPI+OpenMP behavior.

 Key directories:
 - `src/`: C++ source (`miniweather_mpi_omp.cpp`), Makefile, and plotting helper.